|Ford Maddox Ford, Jesus Washing Peter’s Feet|

 Those who seek to be humble will be exalted.

-I know the former part of this saying is true–because I have seen it played out so often in my own life and the life of others
+I know the former part of the proverb is true–because I have seen it played out so often in my own life and the life of others

 But he who humbles himself will be exalted?
 What does that mean?
 What does it mean to humble oneself?
 Not showing off, for starters.
 Taking on some “menial” tasks?